How to Install Podman on Ubuntu Linux

 This article describes steps one can take to install Podman on Ubuntu Linux.

-Podman (aka, Pod Manager) is an open-source tool designed to make it easy to find, run, build, share, and deploy applications using containers and container images.
+Podman (aka, Pod Manager) is an open-source tool that makes it easy to find, run, build, share, and deploy applications using containers and container images.

 If you already use Docker Container Engine and are familiar with the command line, Podman should be easy to get used to.
 It is part of the lib pod library that doesn’t rely on the Docker daemon and is compatible with Docker.

-If you are completely new to containers, we recommend you check out the Introduction.
+If you are completely new to containers, check out the Introduction.
 For power users or those coming from Docker, check out our Tutorials.

 Below is how to install Podman on Ubuntu Linux.